moallemm/uni_projects/README.md

-this read me contains a description for each project:
+this read me contains a description for each project(except the final year project it has its own):

 1)data science project: